mohiuddin-strativ/mohiuddin-strativ/README.md

 - 💞️ I’m looking to collaborate on Odoo Modules
 - 📫 How to reach me md.mohiuddin@strative.se
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am not limited to any tech stack.
-I love to solve problems.
+I love to solve real business problems.

 <!---
 mohiuddin-strativ/mohiuddin-strativ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.